What America’s 250th Birthday Looks Like From Latin America

 What the region does next

 The strategic response taking shape is to hedge.
-Rather than rely on a single partner whose commitments now look conditional, several governments are deepening ties with Europe, Asia and each other, from Mercosur’s outreach to closer links with Beijing.
+Rather than rely on one partner whose commitments now look conditional, several governments are deepening ties with Europe, Asia and each other, from Mercosur’s outreach to closer links with Beijing.

 What is the United States 250th anniversary?